A promenade in Whitley bay with St Mary's lighthouse in the background.

 Continue through Alnmouth, Boulmer, and Craster, where Dunstanburgh Castle rises like a ruin from a dream.
 Seahouses and Bamburgh follow — with ferry links to the Farne Islands, vast beaches, and some of England’s most iconic seascapes.

 North of Bamburgh, walk to Beadnell, Newton-by-the-Sea, and Embleton, before reaching the tidal causeway to Holy Island (Lindisfarne) — one of Britain’s most atmospheric spiritual sites.
+Be sure to check tide times before crossing.

 Stay and Explore